RichBurman/highlands_project5/README.md

     ###  Admin Payments

-    - The admin staff can see the payments for all order that have been processed.
+    - The admin staff can see the payments for all orders that have been processed.
 It contains:
-        - Order - Who the order is for.
+        - Order - who the order is for.
         - Amount - how much the order is for.
     ![Admin Payments](https://res.cloudinary.com/dbagkfamv/image/upload/v1700345686/payment_admin_colzin.png)